The Final Model

 Results and Discussion

 The XGBoost model achieved the best AUC-ROC score of 0.94, indicating a high performance in genre classification.
 The model used the original set of predictors without dimensionality reduction.
 This suggests that the initial feature space contained important information that was key to successful genre classification and that dimensionality reduction methods like PCA and t-SNE were unable to retain this information.
-Among the various challenges encountered during the project, handling missing data was a major one.
-Rows with NaN values were dropped, and special characters such as "?" were identified and converted to NaNs,then imputed with the median value of the respective column per genre.
-This approach proved effective in dealing with the issue.

 The most important features for the XGBoost classification were 'popularity', 'danceability', 'speechiness', and 'instrumentalness'.
 This indicates that these features have a significant impact on the genre of a song, and thus can be the focus of future research or application in similar tasks.